krisngxn/tube-amp-store/supabase/SETUP_GUIDE.md

 # Supabase Database Setup Guide

-This guide will help you set up the Supabase database for the Classic Tube Amps e-commerce store.
+This guide will help you set up the Supabase database for the Restore The Basic e-commerce store.

 ## 📋 Prerequisites